fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://portswigger.net/research/hidden-oauth-attack-vectors">-Hidden OAuth attack vectors</a>

+<a href="https://youtu.be/P6rNPkM2DdY">-Solving OWASP UnCrackable Android App Level 1 with Runtime Mobile Security (RMS)</a>

 <a href="https://hackerone.com/reports/1112679">-Dangling cloud instance at vpn.inverselink.com</a>

 <a href="https://twitter.com/seecure963/status/1367145532674613249">-Yay, I was awarded a $100,000 bounty on https://twitter.com/Hacker0x01 Initial bounty was $16k and later on they decided to add another $84k!! </a>